MariskaZeta/professional-readme-creator/README.md

 # Professional README Creator

 ## Description
 This application is used to generate a high-quality, professional README based on a series of questions a user answers in their command line using Node.js.
+The README markdown file with the user information is saved inside the utils folder under the generatedREADME.md

 ## Table of Contents